whimsical-seeker/SchoolAIKit-Text-Knowledge-graphs-and-search-chat/README.md

 source: https://www.turing.ac.uk/research/interest-groups/knowledge-graphs

 # Prompting LLMs for entity and context
 Ollama helps in running open-source large language models, such as Llama 2,Mistral locally.
 It bundles model weights, configuration, and data into a single package.
-It optimizes configuration including GPU usage.[ref]
+It optimizes configuration including GPU usage.
 All the loaded models are run locally and available on the port 11434.
 The web request is placed along with the payload and URL.
 The actual values of system and prompt depends would be specific to the context.

       payload = {